 Not-for-profits can also compare their grantseeking habits against their peers via a benchmarking tool that's also being released today.

 "We try to make sure the research we do is not just interesting, but useful," said Our Community executive director and "chaos controller" Kathy Richardson.

-"About $26 billion is distributed across Australia in grants each year by local councils, state and federal government agencies, philanthropic trusts, family foundations, community foundations and corporate foundations - a mass movement of money mainly to social causes.
+"Billions are distributed across Australia in grants each year by local councils, state and federal government agencies, philanthropic trusts, family foundations, community foundations and corporate foundations - a mass movement of money mainly to social causes.

 "But good outcomes are not guaranteed.
 We want to play a part in ensuring that every precious grant dollar is used to produce the maximum benefit for Australian society.
 This study forms an important part of that aim."